EMPRI-DEVOPS/git-privacy/README.md

     $ git-privacy log

-_Note: Unredacted dates are only preserved if you specify a password in the config which allows `git-privacy` to store the encrypted dates in the commit message._
+_Note: Unredacted dates are only preserved if you set an encryption key which allows `git-privacy` to store the encrypted dates in the commit message._

 ### Redate after Rebases and other Rewrites